 This is an unsupported configuration created by the community

-This guide should work for most recent Debian derivatives (raspbian, Ubuntu).
-Alternatively you can follow a Tor Installation Guide for your Host System.
+This guide should work for the most recent Debian derivatives (Raspbian, Ubuntu).
+Alternatively, you can follow a Tor Installation Guide for your Host System.

 sudo apt install tor

 /etc/tor/torrc as root, include the following line at the end and save the changes